liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

    ***<span style="color:#ca6a20;">- Invited Article.
 Talk in CCF CQCC-2022</span>***

-3. Is Intelligence the Right Direction in New OS Scheduling Mechanisms for Multiple Resources in Cloud Environments?
+3. <span style="white-space: nowrap">Is Intelligence the Right Direction in New OS Scheduling Mechanisms for Multiple Resources in Cloud Environments?</span>

    X. Dou, **L. Liu\***, L. Xiao.
 ACM Transactions on Storage **(TOS)**:2025